-Most breed societies will register foals produced by embryo transfer.
-However, the rules and regulations vary so before embarking on an embryo transfer programme it is important that, if you wish to register your foal, you check with the individual breed society concerned that foals produced by embryo transfer may be registered.
+Most breed societies will register foals produced by ET.
+However, before embarking on an embryo transfer programme it is important that if you wish to register your foal, you check with the individual breed society concerned that foals produced by ET may be registered.

-The main advantage of ET is that it enables the production of foals from superior sports horse mares while allowing them to continue in their competitive careers.
-Using ET, it is possible to produce more than one foal from a valuable donor mare in the course of a year.
-Some older mares are incapable of maintaining a pregnancy themselves, or they produce inferior foals due to age-related endometrial degeneration.
+The main advantage of ET is that it enables owners to breed from superior sports horse mares while allowing the mares to continue their competitive careers.
+Using ET, it is possible to produce more than one foal from a valuable donor mare during the course of a single breeding season.
+Some older mares are incapable of maintaining a pregnancy themselves, or produce inferior foals due to age-related endometrial degeneration.
 In these cases, an embryo can be recovered and transferred to a younger recipient mare with a healthy uterus.

-The insemination of your donor mare can be undertaken at Rossdales or at a local AI centre.
+Insemination of your donor mare can be undertaken at Rossdales or at a local AI centre.
 It is best to use fresh or chilled semen from a stallion of known high fertility.
 Frozen semen can be used, but this may yield a lower embryo recovery rate.
-If your own veterinary surgeon inseminates your mare, it is important that he or she scans her daily after insemination to determine accurately the day of ovulation.
+If your own vet inseminates your mare, it is important that he or she scans her daily after insemination to determine accurately the day of ovulation.

-If you wish to discuss sending your mare to us, or need any further information regarding embryo transfer at Rossdales, contact Chris Phillips, Ollie Pynn or Andrew McGladdery.
-Similarly, if you have a mare you think would be suitable as a recipient and would be willing to hire her out for this purpose, then please also contact us.
+If you wish to discuss sending your mare to us for embryo transfer, contact Camilla Scott, Annalisa Barrelet or Andrew McGladdery (Newmarket clients), or Sarah Moore or Steph Fitzgerald (Hertfordshire clients).
+Similarly, if you have a mare you think would be suitable as a recipient and would be willing to hire her out for this purpose, then please contact our Newmarket practice on 01638 663150.